gip-inclusion/archive-communaute-wp/wp-content/plugins/filter-everything/readme.txt

 * Fix   - Hotfix for filtering by ACF fields
 = 1.2.2 =
 *Release Date - 18 August 2021*
-* Dev   - Added variable products for filtering support (PRO)
+* Dev   - Added variable products for filtering support
 * Fix   - Resolved problem with 'include_children' query param
 * Dev   - Added debugging messages to the Filters widget to make it configuring more clear.
 * Fix   - Fixed problem with Select2 dropdowns width after resizing window
 * Fix   - Added wrappers for filter query and hidden queries fields to avoid problems with the jQuery find method.
-(PRO)
-* Fix   - Fixed problem with SEO plugins in Multisite mode (PRO)
+* Fix   - Fixed problem with SEO plugins in Multisite mode
 * Fix   - Add correct comparison of decimal values for PostMetaNum Filter.
 * Tweak - Added Filter label to a chip title.
 * Tweak - Added explanation message to the AJAX option checkbox